Zapier, Make & n8n

 Triggering Calls from Your Automation Platform

-To have your automation platform initiate outbound calls through BuildVoiceAI, send an HTTP POST request to your BuildVoiceAI webhook URL.
+To have your automation platform initiate outbound calls, send an HTTP POST request to the BuildVoiceAI API.

-For API access (Agency plan), use the API trigger endpoint with your API key.
+- Use the API trigger endpoint with your key

 Platform Setup